Arcserve ShadowXafe With Wasabi

 Screen_Shot_2021-03-24_at_10.30.27_PM.png

-15. In the Service Node tab, create an account to administer the service node and click Next.
+14. From the Service Node tab, in the Service Node section, create an account to administer the service node and then click Next.

 Picture11.png

-16. The Summary tab displays the settings configured for the service node.
+15. From the Summary tab, review the settings configured for the service node.
 Click Deploy.

 step16.png

-17. When the deployment is finished, login to the OneSystem and verify that the Service node is listed in the Service Node tab under Configuration.
+16. When the deployment is finished, log in to the OneSystem and verify that the Service node is listed in the Service Node tab under Configuration.

 Picture13.png